Ayaan-software/Portfolio/README.md

 # Ayaan Khan – Personal Portfolio Website

 Welcome to my personal portfolio!
 This website is a showcase of my journey as a young, self-taught developer, built using **HTML**, **CSS**, and **JavaScript**.
-I created this site to reflect my passion for software development, document my progress, and support my application for an apprenticeship as an **Informatiker Applikationsentwickler** – especially for opportunities like the Google apprenticeship.
+I created this site to reflect my passion for software development, document my progress, and support my application for an apprenticeship as an **Informatiker Applikationsentwickler** – especially for opportunities like apprenticeship.

+I am on the hunt for an **apprenticeship/Lehrstelle**!

 ## 🌟 About Me

 Hi!
 I'm **Ayaan Khan**, a 14-year-old student from Glattbrugg, Switzerland.
 I'm currently attending Sekundarschule Halden and deeply interested in web development and application programming.
-Through platforms like **IBM SkillsBuild**, **Sololearn**, and other online courses, I've earned certificates and built this portfolio completely by myself.
+Through platforms like **Microsoft Learn** **IBM SkillsBuild**, **Sololearn**, and other online courses, I've earned certificates and built this portfolio completely by myself.

 ## 🛠️ Technologies Used